RuthAngus/aviary/README.md

 Calls functions in pymc3_functions_one_star, velocities and velocity_pm_conversion.

-CODE
+OTHER CODE
 ====

-*data.py*: Code for assembling data catalogs, used to calculate Kepler velocities and to construct the prior.
+*code/data.py*: Code for assembling data catalogs, used to calculate Kepler velocities and to construct the prior.
 This catalog is called by aviary/pymc3_functions_one_star: mc_san_gaia_lam.csv.